-Areas within the AUAR area are located within the 100-year regulated floodplain and floodway.
-As mentioned above, the City has acquired much of this land that had not been previously acquired by Clay County or the Buffalo Red River Watershed District as a preventative measure to preserve as open space.
-Additionally, the Fargo-Moorhead Diversion project should help to alleviate flooding in the future in these areas.
+The AUAR area is not within the regulated 100-year floodplain and floodway.
+Generally, the flood risk within the AUAR area is low.
 As described in Item 7, future climate conditions may result in increased localized flooding associated with increased high intensity rainfall events.
 No critical facilities such as public health or specialty housing facilities would be included under the proposed Development Scenarios.
-Industrial uses within the AUAR area may include the storage of hazardous materials.
+Future industrial uses proposed within the AUAR area may include the storage of hazardous materials.
 If proposed, safe storage measures would need to be implemented to minimize the risk of a potential spill or release, and opportunities to site storage tanks outside of potential flood risk areas under future climate conditions may be evaluated at the time that they are proposed.